ruudud/devdns/README.md

     --dns 172.17.42.1 --dns-search dev

-Please note that you should probably also add `--dns 8.8.8.8` after to be able to query for other hosts outside you local Docker network.
 Replace `dev` with whatever you set as config for `DNS_DOMAIN`.

 `172.17.42.1` is the default IP of the Docker bridge, and port 53 on this host